Wall-crossing from Lagrangian Cobordisms: Introduction

+\Cref{sec:background} discusses the pearly model of Floer cohomology in the setting of Lagrangian cobordisms.
+We review some existing versions of the pearly model in \cref{subsec:floerbackground}, as well as provide an outline extending the pearly model to the non-compact setting.
+We summarize the relevant results from the appendices which are required for the remainder of the paper.
+The first is a way to construct perturbation datum for the purpose of computing specific structure constants for the pearly model.
+The second is the extension of the stabilizing divisor pearly model of \cite{charest2015floer} to the setting of Lagrangian cobordisms.
+The proofs of these results are delayed until \cref{subsec:prebrokentrees,app:cobordismstabilizingdivisor}.

-In \cref{sec:continuation}, we recover continuation maps for open Gromov-Witten invariants of Hamiltonian isotopy using non-monotone Lagrangian cobordisms.
-We start by showing that there are certain correspondences between the holomorphic disks on the suspension cobordism of a Hamiltonian isotopy of Lagrangians and the disks with boundary on the Lagrangians in the isotopy itself.
-These correspondences (in \cref{subsec:usefulsuspensiontools}) are not necessary for the construction of continuation maps, but will later be useful for explicitly computing the continuation maps. \Cref{subsec:continuationfromcobordism} constructs a continuation map for the Lagrangian mutation cobordism (see \cref{thm:cylindricityofcobordism}).
-The cobordism is our first example of a non-monotone cobordism giving an equivalence of objects in the Fukaya category.
+In \cref{sec:continuation}, we look at a toy model where we recover invariance of $\CF(L)$ under Hamiltonian isotopy using non-monotone Lagrangian cobordisms.
+The core of the proof is to show that the Lagrangian cobordism gives an example of an $A_\infty$ mapping cocylinder, from which a continuation map can be recovered by the application of \cref{thm:cylfrommap}.
+The cobordism is our first example of a non-monotone cobordism giving an equivalence of objects in the Fukaya category, and the method of proof provides a road map to the more general case considered later.